External research grant applications

 Metro South Health letters of support

 If your grant application requires a letter of support from Metro South Health, you must allow at least 2 weeks for us to help you with that.
-Read our letters of support work instruction [PDF 407.59 KB] or email our research support coordinator at MSH-RSS@health.qld.gov.au for help.
+Read our letters of support work instruction or email us at MSH-Grants@health.qld.gov.au for help.

 Where to apply for grants external to Metro South Health